zzaia/zzaia-trio-coffee-shop/CoffeeShop/docs/architecture-overview.md

 # Coffee Shop Order Management - System Architecture Overview

-This is an overview architecture of a coffee sho ordering system designed as microservice pattern.
+This is an overview architecture of a coffee shop ordering system designed as a microservice pattern.

 ## System Architecture Diagram